Skip to content

 Measured Time Savings

-Average: 70-80% time savings on infrastructure and DevOps tasks
+Table 2: Measured time savings across infrastructure and DevOps tasks

-At 10 infrastructure tasks per month, this recovers ~60 hours per year per engineer—equivalent to 1.5 weeks of productive time returned to strategic work.
+At 10 infrastructure tasks per month, this recovers ~60 hours per year per engineer.
+That is 1.5 weeks of productive time returned to strategic work.

 Strategic Impact

-Table 2: Strategic outcomes and business value comparison between traditional and AI-assisted workflows
+Table 3: Strategic outcomes from traditional to AI-assisted workflows

 5-phase workflow: